 01 of 10

 The largest city in North America has plenty of hip, stylish neighborhoods with significant gay followings, from trendy Condesa to artsy Coyoacan (where Frida Kahlo and Diego Rivera lived).
 Mexico City also has a pulsing gay club district, Zona Rosa, parts of which are lined with one festive bar after another.
-This sophisticated, if somewhat intensely huge, city has plenty of swank hotels and fancy boutiques, but the favorable exchange rate makes it a bargain for visitors from the U.S. and Canada - taxis are cheap, the subway extensive, and restaurants offer solid value.
-The Condesa district makes for a reliable lodging base, with such gay-friendly options as the see-and-be-seen Hotel Condesa and the intimate, gay-owned Condesa Haus
+This sophisticated, if somewhat intensely huge, the city has plenty of swank hotels and fancy boutiques, but the favorable exchange rate makes it a bargain for visitors from the U.S. and Canada - taxis are cheap, the subway extensive, and restaurants offer solid value.
+The Condesa district makes for a reliable lodging base, with such gay-friendly options as the see-and-be-seen Hotel Condesa and the intimate, gay-owned Condesa Haus.

 02 of 10